GautamGadipudi/Node-Redis-PubSub/README.md

 # Node-Redis-PubSub
 Using a redis server, and node js node, and socket.io, I have established a PubSub model.
+Step #0
+  Run the following commands in your terminal:
+    npm i -s express socket.io redis body-parser

 Step #1
-  Run the redis server in the terminal using the command:
+  Run the redis server in another terminal using the command:
     redis-server

 Step #2